Smoofington/FindMyRecyclingV32001/README.md

 2.1

-**Given** a user has searches "Cell Phones"
+**Given** a user has searched for "Cell Phones"

 **When** search terms are active **and** a user signed in

 **Then** I should be able to do the following

-	Save the searching containing the terms "Cell Phones" to a Firebase Database
+	Save the search containing the terms "Cell Phones" to a Firebase Database

 2.2